ansible-collections/ibm_zos_core/README.md

 __Note__: If you build the collection with Ansible version 2.9 or earlier, you will see the following warning that you can ignore.
 `[WARNING]: Found unknown keys in collection galaxy.yml at '/Users/user/git/ibm/zos-ansible/ibm_zos_core/galaxy.yml': build_ignore`

 You can use the `-p` option with `anasible-galaxy` to specify the installation path, for example, `ansible-galaxy collection install ibm-ibm_zos_core-0.0.2.tar.gz -p /home/ansible/collections`.
-For more information, see [Installing collections with Ansible Galaxy] (https://docs.ansible.com/ansible/latest/user_guide/collections_using.html#installing-collections-with-ansible-galaxy).
+For more information, see [Installing collections with Ansible Galaxy](https://docs.ansible.com/ansible/latest/user_guide/collections_using.html#installing-collections-with-ansible-galaxy).

 3. Install the locally built collection:
 ```